rubrikinc/rubrik-sdk-for-powershell/docs/quick-start.md

 Make sure to replace `"JBrasser-Win"` with the actual name of the virtual machine.
 If you received data back from Rubrik, you can be sure that this virtual machine is known to the cluster and can be modified.

-### Note:
+### Note - Quoting Rules

-The double quotes, or single quotes, are required if your virtual machine has any spaces in the name.
-It's generally considered a good habit to always use quotes around the name of objects.
+*The double quotes, or single quotes, are required if your virtual machine has any spaces in the name.
+It's generally considered a good habit to always use quotes around the name of objects.*

 Let's protect this virtual machine with the "Gold" SLA Domain.
 To do this, use the following command: